voxel-wiki/voxel-wiki.github.io/content/wiki/vertex-pulling/index.md

 glUseProgram(0);
 ```

 4. Inside of your Vertex Shader, let's create the actual SSBO so the data from the previous step is sent inside.
 Note the line `binding = 0`.
-This is the binding point referred to in the previous step, and must match the 2nd parameter of glBindBufferBase.
+This is the binding point referred to in the previous step, and must match the 2nd parameter of `glBindBufferBase`.

 ```glsl
 layout(std430, binding = 0) readonly buffer vertexPullBuffer